docker/cli/man/src/container/cp.md

 run.

-The `cp` command behaves like the Unix `cp -a` command in that directories are copied recursively with permissions preserved if possible.
-Ownership is set to the user and primary group at the destination.
-For example, files copied to a container are created with `UID:GID` of the root user.
-Files copied to the local machine are created with the `UID:GID` of the user which invoked the `docker container cp` command.
+The `cp` command behaves like the Unix `cp -a` command in that directories are copied recursively with ownership and permissions preserved if possible.
+For example, files copied to a container are created with `UID:GID` of the user which invoked the `docker container cp` command.
+Likewise, files copied to the local machine are created with the `UID:GID` of the user which invoked the `docker container cp` command.
 If you specify the `-L` option, `docker container cp` follows any symbolic link in the `SRC_PATH`. `docker container cp` does *not* create parent directories for `DEST_PATH` if they do not exist.